 Let's say a company has three potential ideas.
 They might just throw those ideas back at their customers and then see if they can conduct some voting to see which one is the most popular.
 They can also ask, “Can you tell us what the pluses and minuses of each idea are?”
 The main point is that, through

 Just the thought that the company actually wanted to listen to you, even if your idea doesn't get adopted, gets a lot of mileage for the company.
 These committed customers are more interested in getting heard and getting a feeling that somebody's interested in listening to them than, "Oh, my idea has got to be adopted."
 That's the general point.

 Chris: Say there's a crisis or something negative happening around your brand, how does having loyal customers actually insulate you from those negative experiences?

 Vikas: There is this very interesting study about Nike that was run by a professor at the University of Minnesota.
-She took two groups of customers, one group had very high commitment to the Nike brand and the other one had low commitment.
-Both groups were given really negative news about Nike.
+She took two groups of customers, one group had

 A few things came out of that study.
 First, customers who were highly committed to Nike completely discounted the negative article.
 Second, they were three times more likely to counter-argue the negative article and say, "The article must have been wrong."
 And third, the likelihood to buy a Nike shoe for the highly committed customers did not change at all, whereas, for the low commitment customers, the likelihood to buy the shoes went down.
 This is the main idea that highly committed customers are like a firewall.